openshift/oadp-operator/docs/noobaa/debug_noobaa.md

 ### NooBaa Operator (OCS Operator) transient issue

-In this scenario the NooBaa deployment fails, pods keep on restaring and the default Noobaa Backingstore remians in `Rejected` phase.
-This is a transient issue and might hinder the installation at random times.
+In this scenario the NooBaa deployment fails, this is a transient issue and might hinder the installation at random times.
 Following are some of the indicators of this issue:
-- The pods keep on restarting.
+- The noobaa-core pod keeps on restarting.
 - The NooBaa deployment returns back to `Connecting` phase from `Ready` phase.
+- Absence of lib-bucket-provisionor operator (should come out of the box with OCS Operator but sometimes the lib-provisioner operator does not get installed)
 - And the most sure shot way indicator is the `modeCode` of `oadp-storage-pv-pool-backing-store` backingstore, the `modeCode` should be `OPTIMAL`.
 - Also, if the `modeCode` of this `oadp-storage-pv-pool-backing-store` backingstore remains in `INITIALIZING` mode even after 10 min.